lbogdan/ramblings-drafts/vue-eslint-prettier.md

 }
 ```

 Why a `.js` config?
 Because it allows us to programmatically generate the config.
 This can be very useful if we want to enable, disable or change rules config depending on the environment, like we see above.
+We can also add comments explaining certain decisions.

-The most important part (and the only one we'll be fiddling with) of the `eslint` config is the linting rules.
+The most important part of the `eslint` config - the only one we'll be fiddling with - is the linting rules.
 Instead of listing all the rules in our project's config, we can extend preset configs carefully crafted by people with more experience.
-We can see the default Vue CLI `eslint` config extends two such presets: [`node_modules/eslint-plugin-vue/lib/config/essential.js`](https://unpkg.com/browse/eslint-plugin-vue@6.2.2/lib/configs/essential.js) and [`node_modules/eslint/conf/eslint-recommended.js`](https://unpkg.com/browse/eslint@6.8.0/conf/eslint-recommended.js).
+We can see the default Vue CLI `eslint` config extends two of such presets: [`node_modules/eslint-plugin-vue/lib/config/essential.js`](https://unpkg.com/browse/eslint-plugin-vue@6.2.2/lib/configs/essential.js) and [`node_modules/eslint/conf/eslint-recommended.js`](https://unpkg.com/browse/eslint@6.8.0/conf/eslint-recommended.js).
 If we want to customize these presets, we can override the rules config within the `rules: { ... }` object.
-We can see in the default config the rules `no-console` and `no-debugger` are turned off in development, and configured to generate a warning when building for production (note that, by default, the production build will still fail if we use any `console.log()` or `debugger` statements in our code, even if they're configured as warnings).
+We can see in the default config the rules `no-console` and `no-debugger` are turned off in development, and configured to generate a warning when building for production.

+> **Note:** by default, the production build will still fail if we use any `console.log()` or `debugger` statements in our code, even if they're configured as warnings.

 We can check the list of all available `eslint` rules [here](https://eslint.org/docs/rules/) and of Vue.js (added by the `eslint-plugin-vue` package) [here](https://eslint.vuejs.org/rules/).

-Because following the configs and presets trying to figure out which `eslint` rules are active at any given moment is quite tedious (not to say error-prone), there's an `eslint` helper command that allows us to see the exact config `eslint` uses for linting a certain file: `yarn eslint --print-config filename`.
+Following the configs and presets trying to figure out which `eslint` rules are active at any given moment is quite tedious (not to say error-prone).
+The good news is there's an `eslint` helper command that allows us to see the exact config `eslint` uses for linting a certain file: `yarn eslint --print-config filename`.
 Let's check which Vue.js rules are currently enabled while linting our `App.vue` file:

 ```sh
 # Vue.js rules begin with 'vue/'